iancooperman/crc-frontend/README.md

 # crc-frontend
-Front-end for the Cloud Resume Challenge
+Front-end for the Cloud Resume Challenge and personal portfolio website.